Why Russia Is Dumping Dollars And Buying Gold At The Fastest Pace In Decades

 While Russia's dependence on exporting commodities like gold means it must continue to depend, at least in part, on the greenback (three-quarters of Russia's $600 billion of trade is conducted in dollars, per BBG), this voracious gold buying is setting an example for other countries - in the west as well as in the east.
 Last year, Russia's gold buying outstripped its gold production for the first time.
 And as relations with the US continue to deteriorate as longstanding arms control treaties are torn up and belligerent rhetoric spouted by both Trump and Putin, the Russian central bank might start importing more gold, which could have a positive impact on the global price.

-Per two analysts, Russia has ingle-handedly "put a floor" under the price of gold.
+Per two analysts, Russia has singlehandedly "put a floor" under the price of gold.
 Though some suspect that, since the CBR is now a known quantity in international gold markets, it would need to markedly accelerate its purchases to have a material impact on the price.
 Though few expect Russia to stop buying now.

 Central bank buying has helped "strengthen gold from a weak hand to a strong hand" and supported gold prices in recent years, according to Ronald-Peter Stoeferle, managing partner at Liechtenstein-based asset manager Incrementum AG.
 Bullion has risen more than 20 percent since the start of 2016.
 It traded up 0.5 percent at $1,297.15 per ounce at 12:40 p.m. in London.